Great Outback Escape

 You can’t visit Central Australia without experiencing the awe-inspiring and ever changing colours of the landscape, sacred Aboriginal culture, clear starry skies and the red dirt between your toes.

-As part of your entry to The Great Outback Escape, you’ll receive meals each day, stay in three to five star accommodation and take part in a number of unique and one-off Red Centre experiences.
+As part of your Great Outback Escape booking, you’ll receive meals each day, stay in three to five star accommodation and take part in a number of unique Red Centre experiences.
 Some of these include:

 - Welcome to Country at Mecure

 - Welcome drinks and canapes